hiveway/docs/API/API.md

 Returns [Results](#results).

-If `q` is a URL, EtherHive will attempt to fetch the provided account or status.
+If `q` is a URL, Hiveway will attempt to fetch the provided account or status.
 Otherwise, it will do a local account and hashtag search.

 ### Statuses